PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 ## The code issue we will improve

-We have been approached by Volkswagen to create a web application for white water kayakers whom love their vans (sounds like a great so far).
+We have been approached by Volkswagen to create a web application for white water kayakers whom love their vans (sounds great so far).
 The first requirement from the customer is to create a list of all the current vans in stock on the home page, so our developer creates a very simple app and delivers it to the customer:

     public controller VansController : Controller